 Summary of 6 Proposer’s Options initially considered (100MW, 50MW, 30MW & 10MW)- (A/B/C/D RfG Thresholds)

-The Workgroup discussed the possible options suggested by the proposer that are available for harmonisation and their implications, such as the increased visibility of available generation to NGESO.
+The Workgroup discussed the possible options suggested by the proposer that are available for harmonisation and their implications, such as the increased visibility of available generation to ESO.
 In order to assess the implications and impacts of each option, a questionnaire was prepared and circulated amongst the industry for completion.
 This questionnaire covered the following issues:

 • Visibility of generation connected to the GB Distribution Systems.